junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Use mine."
 Dean tells him, nodding at the one sitting before him, "if you can touch it."

 Ash reaches for it.
 His fingers pass through the surface, sinking into the wooden table.
 "Dammit."
+The laptop makes a jittery sound, like a power surge just passes through its circuits.

-He curses and tries again, but all the same.
+He curses and tries again, but still no dice.

 "You'll get a hold of it," Dean comforts him, managing something as close to a smile as he can put together.
 "Just, take it easy.
 Ask Bobby if you need advice."

 Bobby rolls his eyes.
-"What am I, ghost advisor?
+"What am I, ghost bootcamp trainer?
 I was only a ghost for like half a year, and that's about five years ago."

 Dean shrugs slightly.
-"Still more than any of us ever did."
+"Still more than any of us ever had."

 The old hunter tries for himself to grab the laptop.
 It moves obediently under his ghostly fingers.